flynnoct/chatgpt-telegram-bot/README.md

 Additonal features:

 - ChatGPT role and temperature Customization.
-- The Telegram _inline mode_ allows you to query the Bot privately in a chat with a contact or group, even if the bot is not a member.
+- The Telegram _inline mode_ allows you to query the Bot privately in a chat with a contact or group, even if the Bot is not a member.
-- User White-list to control who can use the bot.
+- User White-list to control who can use the Bot.
 You can also set `allow_all_users` to `true` to allow any users to use the Bot.
 - Set the daily limitation of requirements to **DALL·E**.
 - Grant more resources to _Super Users_.
 - Docker deployment is supported.
 (This method is maintained by community.
 Thanks for @EstrellaXD 's contribution)